aosborne17/mvc_flask/README.md

 ## The controller would be our run file in our app.py
 ## The View would be the display of our program on a web browser

+Things to work on:
+ - Need to create a logout option, this will be done using the sessions library
+ -

 ```from flask import Flask

 # In order to create flask we must first create an instance of the flask class